CNES/DOI-server/server/src/site/markdown/architecture.md

 ## 1. Introduction <a name="introduction"/>
 This document provides a high level overview and explains the architecture of DOI-server system.

-The document defines goals of the architecture, the use cases supported by the system, architectural styles and components that have been selected.
+The document defines goals of the architecture, the use cases supported by the system, architectural styles and the selected components.
 The document provides a rationale for the architecture and design decisions made from the conceptual idea to its implementation.

 ### 1.1 Purpose <a name="purpose"/>
-This document provides a comprehensive architectural overview of the system, using a number of different architectural views to depict different aspects of the system.
+This document provides a comprehensive architectural overview of the system, using a number of architectural views to depict different aspects of the system.
 It is intended to capture and convey the significant architectural decisions which have been made on the system.

 ### 1.2 Scope <a name="scope"/>
 The scope of this SAD is to explain the architecture of the DOI-server system.